• Skip to primary navigation

 Tips and Tricks

-• Make sure to use extra-firm tofu.
-This variety contains the least amount of water.
+• Make sure to use extra-firm tofu which contains the least amount of water.
 The less water, the better the coating will stick together as it cooks.

 • Don't crowd the pan or the breaded tofu won't crisp up well.
 If you don't have a large enough skillet, you can work in batches.